jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (a) a director or secretary or other statutory officer of the corporate body:
     (b) a receiver or a manager of any property of the corporate body, or a person having powers or responsibilities, similar to those of such a receiver or manager, in relation to the corporate body:
     (c) a liquidator of the corporate body
-  - **officer of the department** includes any person employed in the service of the department and any person employed in the service of the Government of any overseas country or territory who is for the time being attached or seconded to the department
+  - **officer of the department** includes any person employed in the service of the department and any person employed in the service of the government of any overseas country or territory who is for the time being attached or seconded to the department
   - **offshore payment** is defined in section 21(8) for the purposes of that section
   - **on time** , for the purposes of performing a tax obligation, means— (a) except if paragraph (b) applies, on or before the relevant due date: